o3de/o3de.org/content/docs/user-guide/networking/multiplayer/code_separation.md

 ```
 ### Conditional compilation

 MultiplayerComponents are subject to conditional compilation.
 This is done using the macros `AZ_TRAIT_CLIENT` and `AZ_TRAIT_SERVER`.
-Client specific logic should be wrapped in the former while Server specific logic should be wrapped in the latter.
+Client-specific logic should be wrapped in the former, while server-specific logic should be wrapped in the latter.
 The motivation for this approach is to allow target specific logic in MultiplayerComponents without requiring target specific files (i.e. a ServerComponent and ClientComponent with or without a BaseComponent).

 In the Multiplayer Gem's cmake, observe that each target enables or disables these traits based on the target.
 In example, Server enables `AZ_TRAIT_SERVER` while disabling `AZ_TRAIT_CLIENT`.
 Usage of these targets will bring the macro definitions with them.